-You won’t believe how much this simple tip will speed up your weeding process which can get quite tedious for more intricate designs. (via Pinterest)
+You won’t believe how much this simple tip will speed up your weeding process which can get quite tedious for more intricate designs like mandalas.

-13. To sharpen your Cricut blade, poke it in and out of a ball of aluminum foil.
+13. To clean your Cricut blade, poke it in and out of a ball of aluminum foil.

 This is perhaps one of my favorite and most useful hacks.
 You won’t believe the difference and how much more life you can get out of a blade when you do this regularly.
 It’s like maintaining your car or any other piece of equipment.